NLESC-JCER/run-cpp-on-web/js-react/README.md

 ## React web application

 The web application we developed so far in needs to update the entire page to display the results.
 Even for small changes in the webpage this has to happen.
 Thanks to the web-browsers and JavaScript, Single Page Applications (SPA) can update only required elements in the webpage.
 We will use one of the most popular web-frameworks, React, to develop the SPA.
+We preferred React over vanilla JavaScript because it is faster and easier to build a web application.
+Just let React deal with all the magic behind the scenes.
+[This blog post](https://www.freecodecamp.org/news/do-we-still-need-javascript-frameworks-42576735949b/) may help you to understand why we made this choice.

 The form in the web application will collect the user inputs and use them to initialize the algorithm(**add link?**).
 When the form is submitted, a WebAssembly code starts the calculation and the result is rendered.
 With this architecture the application only needs cheap static file hosting to host the HTML, JavaScript and WebAssembly files.
 The algorithm will be running in the web browser on the end users machine instead of a server.